jjhickmon/CollectiveScentingCV/README.md

 This is a semi-automatic process that uses Otsu’s adaptive thresholding, morphological transformations, and connected components to detect individual bees in the frames.
 Bees that are in clusters (i.e. touching or overlapping with one another) are detected as clusters of various sizes.

 ### Input:
 Images of frames extracted from video.
 Images should be stored in *data/processed/{folder_name}/{frames_folder_name}/*.
 A small dataset is provided [here](https://drive.google.com/drive/folders/1adOMmJc2hFB4eaDnGkpJkUybTysl3bRh?usp=sharing), and should be unzipped and placed in *data/processed/*.
 Inside the dataset folder, *denoised_frames/* holds the images from a short video.
-There is also a folder *UI_annotation_history* that holds sample data for the annotation desribed below.
+There is also a folder *UI_annotation_history* that holds sample data for the annotation described below.

 ### Usage:
 **`python step_1__run_detection.py`** takes in the (preprocessed) frame images from a chosen data folder and launches an interactive GUI with one frame (i.e. the first frame) and allows the user to click on centers of individual bees that are expected to be detected as individuals.
 Bees that touch or overlap one another should not be labeled and will be automatically detected as clusters.
 See example below for the GUI and bees that should be labeled (green dots).
 After the user finishes labeling this frame, the algorithm will use the labels to search for parameters that will maximize accuracy of the algorithm's predictions checked against the user-provided labels.
 The best parameters are then used to automatically process the rest of the frames to detect individual bees and bees in clusters.

+The sample data already includes the annotations, so after viewing, simply press `q` to close the GUI.

+Please note that no clicks should occur outside of the image.

 **Command line parameters:**
 - `-p` or `--data_root`: Path to the data folder (default: `data/processed`)